 The total return for the Company's Common Stock (TFT), the American Stock Exchange Market Value Index (AMEX) and the Dow Jones Total Return Index for the Paper Products Industry Group (DJ PAPER) assumes the reinvestment of dividends, although dividends have not been declared on the Company's Common Stock.
-The American Stock Exchange Market Value Index tracks the aggregate performance of equity securities of companies listed on the American Stock Exchange.
-The Company's Common Stock is traded on the American Stock Exchange under the ticker symbol "TFT".
+The American Stock Exchange Market Value Index tracks the aggregate performance of equity securities of companies listed on the American Stock Exchange Under the ticker symbol "TFT."